- Anaheim Shelter Plan

 What about those that have addiction or mental health issues?

+Sadly, substance abuse and mental health issues are far too common among those who are homeless.
 Studies show that the first step to helping anyone get back on their feet is to get them housed.
 Once they have a roof over their heads, we can focus on deeper issues that cause them to become homeless in the first place.

 Illumination Foundation and The Salvation Army both offer comprehensive programs that connect people with services to help with addiction, mental health or any other underlying factors with the ultimate goal of getting them back on their feet and keeping them off the street.